 What was happening?

-Grant took this feedback personally.
-Of course, some of it is personal.
-It definitely ‘feels’ personal.
+Grant took this feedback personally and of course, some of it is personal.
+It definitely “feels” personal.
 The particular feedback focused on his relationship with his key stakeholder.
 By responding with feelings, Grant’s ability to be curious falls away.

 If you tend to take feedback personally, here are some questions to consider: